Looch8/rps-terminal-app/readme.md

 ## R6 - Features that will be included

-This application is a Rock-Paper-Scissors game that allows a user to play agaisnt the computer and will be run entirely from the console.
+This application is a Rock-Paper-Scissors game that allows a user to play against the computer and will be run entirely from the console.
 The app has the following features:

 1. A function that takes user input to get the player's choice of either rock, paper, or scissors.
 If the player types a keyword such as 'end', the program will terminate.
 If the player types an invalid input, the function will raise a ValueError and will re-prompt the player to choose again.